 Note: You must need to be able to exhale for at least three to four seconds while using the device.
 If you fail to maintain your exhalation for this advised length of time, then you need to turn the adjustment dial clockwise.
 This adjustment will help the patient to exhale even at a lower flow-rate by raising the total resistance of the vibrating orifice.

 Take a full, as well as deep, breath into the lungs and hold it for two to three seconds.
 After that, blow the air out forcefully as much as you can through the flutter valve mouthpiece.
 Please ensure that the ball with the valve starts to bounce and also rolling at the time of blowing out the air.
 Repeat this step for approximately ten repetitions.
-Now you can remove the mouthpiece and will be able to cough up much of the mucous that was in your airways.
+Now you can remove the mouthpiece and will be able to cough up much of the

 After removing the mouthpiece or mask, you can also perform 2 to 3 “huff” coughs to increase secretion removal as needed.
 Taking instructions from a physician or trained respiratory therapist will be very beneficial.

 (These instructions, of course, may need to be modified for patients in the hospital who are bedridden, as appropriate.)